Amour de Poche aka Girl in His Pocket

 Tiny Monette is also inert, statue-like, just like all the animals the prof had miniaturised before.
 Which is handy, at least when it comes to the budget for special effects – barely any are necessary.
 It also means the professor can put the girl, naked by now because the formula does not shrink clothes, into his pocket and carry her around with him.

-Complicating matters is the professor’s fiancée, Edith (Geneviève Page), a worldly and calculating piece of work whose daddy is something big in Jerome’s field and who, though never seen, exerts an emasculating influence on the poor benighted scientist (whose problems fit into the category marked “chance would be a fine thing”).
+Complicating matters is the professor’s fiancée, Edith (Geneviève Page), a worldly and calculating piece of work whose daddy is something big in Jerome’s field.
+Daddy, though never seen, exerts an emasculating influence on the poor benighted scientist (whose problems fit into the category marked “chance would be a fine thing”).

 Monette, a nosy co-worker and the professor